Dsnon/Roblox-Dynamic-NPC-Emotion-System/README.md

 All Rights Reserved.

-Unauthorized copying, modification, distribution, or use of this software, in whole or in part, via any medium, is strictly prohibited without the express written permission of the author.
+You may view this code and use it, but claiming and modifying it as your own is strictly prohibited without written permission from the author.

-Consequences of violating this license may include:

-- Removal of infringing content from platforms such as GitHub, Roblox, or other hosting services.
-- Requests to take down unauthorized copies or derivatives.
-- Reporting repeated or intentional violations to relevant platforms.
-- Possible civil liability under applicable copyright laws.

 By accessing this repository, you acknowledge and agree to these terms.